Suno AI Review 2025: Features, Pricing, and How to Use It

 Plan Monthly Price (USD) Credits Approx. Songs / mo* Commercial Use Notes

-Pro $10 / mo (≈ $8 / mo billed yearly) 2,500 credits / month ~500 Yes Top-ups available; priority queue
+Pro $10 / mo (≈ $8 / mo billed yearly) 2,500 credits / month ~500 Yes Priority queue; access to v5; longer uploads (~8 minutes); multi-stem export; built for individual creators & small teams

-Premier $30 / mo (≈ $24 / mo billed yearly) 10,000 credits / month ~2,000 Yes For high-volume teams
+Premier $30 / mo (≈ $24 / mo billed yearly) 10,000 credits / month ~2,000 Yes For high-volume teams and agencies; access to v5; best for heavy daily use and larger catalog building

 Rights, Ownership, and Commercial Use